shinyorg/framework/readme.md

+This project is no longer needed.
+ReactiveUI, Prism, Shiny (directly) & Community Toolkit alongside MAUI separate all provide better options separately.

 # Shiny Framework Libraries

 These libraries were written by the author for the author and thus are not open to issues, enhancements, or anything in between.